 - The “iThoughts” versions can be used in conjunction with the iThoughts application — which is inexpensive and compatible with the IOS operating system.

 - The “Mindmap” versions can be used in conjunction with the Mindmanager application — which is proprietary and expensive but highly flexible.

 - The “XMind” versions can be used and edited with the XMind application — which is both free and open-source.
 Users interested in exporting the contents of the map into a text-based format suitable for adaptation into a traditional outline may find the export functionality of XMind especially convenient.

 - The “Freemind” versions can be used and edited with the Freemind application — which (as its name suggests) is also free.

-- The “Html5” versions will open automatically in most modern browsers.
+- The “Html5” versions will open automatically in most modern browsers; no additional application is necessary.
 However, unlike all of the other versions, they cannot be modified by users.

 Links providing access to the various versions are contained in the following chart:

 - To expand and contract branches, click on the “+” and “-” buttons.

 - The icons that (depending upon version) look like sections of chain, arrows, or footprints provide links to other documents.
 Some of those documents consist of statutes, treaties, or judicial opinions; others are slide presentations that examine cases or doctrines in more detail.
 Once you have explored one of those collateral documents to your satisfaction, close the browser window to return to the main map.